Inside the black box: Neural network-based real-time prediction of US recessions: Introduction

-Neural networks, as a subset of machine learning, have garnered significant attention and application in fields like finance, primarily due to their ability to establish flexible mappings between variables and exhibit high pattern recognition capabilities (\citet{zhang1998}).
-Neural networks, being nonlinear and nonparametric models, can approximate almost any functional form accurately, as stated by the universal approximation theorem (\citet{hornik1989}).
+As a subfield of machine learning, neural networks have gained significant attention and application in fields like finance, primarily due to high pattern recognition capabilities and their ability to establish flexible mappings between the variables (\citet{zhang1998}).
+Neural networks, being highly nonlinear and nonparametric, can approximate almost any functional form accurately, as stated by the universal approximation theorem (\citet{hornik1989}), given that the network is wide or deep enough.
 Consequently, they are valuable modeling tools, particularly when there is limited prior knowledge about the appropriate functional relationships.
-However, the utilization of neural networks in macroeconomic studies has been relatively limited due to the small sample sizes and low-frequency nature of macroeconomic data. \citet{swanson1997} compare artificial neural networks with linear models in terms of predictive performance for nine macroeconomic variables, revealing only marginal improvements in forecast accuracy. \citet{moshiri2000} apply neural networks to inflation forecasting using a dataset of 300 observations spanning 25 years of monthly data. \citet{tkacz2001} compares multivariate neural networks with linear and univariate models, finding minor forecast improvements in the short term but more pronounced benefits for longer horizons, such as a one-year forecast. \citet{qi2001} employs a simple feed-forward neural network to predict US recessions using a range of financial and economic indicators, identifying some indicators as useful for prediction.
+However, using neural networks in macroeconomic studies has been relatively limited due to the small sample sizes and low-frequency nature of macroeconomic data. \citet{swanson1997} compare artificial neural networks with linear models regarding predictive performance for nine macroeconomic variables, revealing only marginal improvements in forecast accuracy. \citet{moshiri2000} apply neural networks to inflation forecasting using a dataset of 300 observations spanning 25 years of monthly data. \citet{tkacz2001} compares multivariate neural networks with linear and univariate models, finding minor forecast improvements in the short term but more pronounced benefits for longer horizons, such as a one-year forecast. \citet{qi2001} employs a simple feed-forward neural network to predict US recessions using a range of financial and economic indicators, identifying some indicators as useful for prediction.
 More recently, \citet{puglia2021} compare neural networks with probit regression in forecasting US recessions using the term spread and other macro-financial variables, finding little difference between the models when evaluated. \citet{wang2022} employ a specific type of recurrent neural network, namely a Bi-LSTM with autoencoder, along with other machine learning models to predict the beginning and end of economic recessions in the US.
 Their results suggest that the Bi-LSTM with autoencoder is the most accurate model.